The 15 Best Conditioners for the Softest, Most Luxurious Hair, According to Stylists

 Best new conditioner for curly hair: Living Proof Curl Conditioner

 Science-backed brand Living Proof recently launched a collection specifically for curly hair, guided by MIT research studies to ensure that each formulation is incredibly effective and harnesses the most potent, problem-solving ingredients.
 Their new sulfate-free moisturizing curl conditioner promises to make curls three times stronger after a single use, thanks to a newly developed, patent-pending Healthy Curl Complex featuring a base of conditioning ingredients to detangle and define curls, eliminate frizz, and produce an overall sense of ease and order.
 Science for the win!
-In case you were wondering, by the way, this is why your hair hates humidity.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!